humansinstitute/BitcoinForHumans/commbank_p2pinvest.md

 Instead this design will make use of a network of private / community banks who can manage and mitigate credit risks and make this market.

+This will allow the global bitcoin industry to "put bitcoin to work" in order to create productive enterprises and drive real yield.

+In many ways you could consider this the "real defi", decentralized peer to peer financing in order to drive real yields, from real businesses.

 ---

+This design revolves around three actors.

+1. The business owner
+2. The community bank
+3. the investor

+#### The Business Owner

+< HOLD - Insert HL Architecture of Soln >

 MORE TO FOLLOW